poweredcache/powered-cache/readme.txt

 We designed Powered Cache is a complete optimization solution for WordPress.
 However, we believe that your system should be tailored to your needs without the added weight of unwanted functionality.
 We strive to perfect this balance with our built-in extensions.

 = What about mobile caching? =
-We support mobile devices and user agents, if your template is not responsive you can use mobile caching with separate file.
+We support mobile devices and user agents, if your template is not responsive you can use mobile caching with a separate file.
 It all works.

 = How to get premium version of plugin? =
 You can buy from [poweredcache.com](https://poweredcache.com/)